Infrastructure

 Uhuru Highway

-The project is part of the National Urban Transport Improvement Project that seeks to expand the capacity of Nairobi’s Uhuru Highway and to kick-start rapid bus transit and commuter rail systems.
+The project is part of the National Urban Transport Improvement Project that seeks to expand the capacity of Nairobi’s Uhuru Highway and kick-start rapid bus transit and commuter rail systems.

-It was to involve the construction and operation of new rapid bus and rail transport systems to raise the volume and speed of cargo and passenger services around the country’s major cities.
+It was to involve the construction and operation of new rapid bus and rail transport systems to raise the volume and speed of cargo and passenger services around the major cities.

 The initial phase of the MRTS project was planned to have 600 buses using five interconnected lines to transport commuters to all the key Nairobi suburbs.

-The project appeared to gather steam last year when the Kenya National Highways Authority advertised for an advisor to prepare papers for design and build concept of the section between Likoni Road and James Gichuru Road.
+The project appeared to gather steam last year when the Kenya National Highways Authority advertised for an advisor to prepare papers for the design and build concept of the section between Likoni Road and James Gichuru Road.

 The outcome of the recruitment exercise was, however, not made public.